gnarlyquack/dr-strangetest-documentation/content/assertions.md

 # Assertions

-If a particular test is supposed to produced a particular outcome, assertions are how you verify that outcome.
+If a particular test is supposed to produce a particular outcome, assertions are how you verify that outcome.
 This chapter details the various ways you can make assertions in Dr. Strangetest.